0x1B05/english/kaoyan/content/writing.typ

 Write an e-mail to a professor at a British university, inviting him/her to organize a team for international innovation contest to be held at your university.

-- You should write about 100 words on the ANSWER SHEET.
+- You should write about 100 words.
 - Do not sign your own name in the email; use “Li Ming” instead.
-(10 points)

 ==== Invitation to Form a Team for the International Innovation Contest

 Dear Professor [Professor's Last Name],

 I hope this message finds you well.
-I am writing to cordially invite you to participate in the upcoming International Innovation Contest hosted by our university, which is scheduled to take place on December 3rd, 2024.
+I am writing to *cordially* invite you to participate in the *upcoming* International Innovation Contest *hosted* by our university, which is scheduled to take place on December 3rd, 2024.

-This contest aims to bring together creative minds from across the globe to collaborate and compete on projects that push the boundaries of technology and innovation.
-We believe that your expertise and leadership would greatly benefit your team and contribute significantly to the diversity and success of the event.
+#underline[_This contest aims to_] bring together creative minds *from across the globe* to *collaborate* and compete on projects that *push the boundaries of technology and innovation*. #underline[_We believe that your expertise and leadership would greatly benefit your team and contribute significantly to the diversity and success of the event._]

-We would be honored if you could organize a team from your university to join us.
-Full details regarding the contest rules, registration process, and accommodations will be provided upon your confirmation.
+#underline[_We would be honored if you could_] organize a team from your university to join us. #underline[_Full details regarding the contest rules, registration process, and accommodations will be provided upon your confirmation._]

-We look forward to the possibility of your participation and the exciting contributions your team will bring to the competition.
+#underline[_We look forward to the possibility of your participation and the exciting contributions your team will bring to the competition._]

 Warm regards,